microsoft/semantic-kernel/python/DEV_SETUP.md

 Ensure you have the WSL extension for VSCode installed (and the Python extension for VSCode installed).

 You'll also need `pip3` installed.
-If you don't yet have a `python3` install in WSL, you can run:
+If you do not yet have a `python3` install in WSL, you can run:

 ```bash
 sudo apt-get update && sudo apt-get install python3 python3-pip
 ```

-ℹ️ **Note**: if you don't have your PATH setup to find executables installed by `pip3`, you may need to run `~/.local/bin/poetry install` and `~/.local/bin/poetry shell` instead.
+ℹ️ **Note**: if you do not have your PATH setup to find executables installed by `pip3`, you may need to run `~/.local/bin/poetry install` and `~/.local/bin/poetry shell` instead.
 You can fix this by adding `export PATH="$HOME/.local/bin:$PATH"` to your `~/.bashrc` and closing/re-opening the terminal.\_